Melitou/YOUR-PERSONAL-CHATBOT/Basic Overview of step 4 and 5.md

 * How it will work:
 	**Basic Overview**: Feeds each chunk into the embedding model and returns the corresponding vector.
 *
-	**Exception Handling**: We define a variable number, called max_tries and we count the number of times the function failed to complete with success.
+	**Exception Handling**: We define a variable number, called max_tries, and we count the number of times the function failed to complete with success.
 If the function totally fails (3 out of 3) then the function will **return an empty List**.
 The caller must handle it appropriately: Maybe skipping the particular chunk file or cancel the whole execution.
+* Also, like in the previous function, we define the same dict of fallback models, and we try each of them if the preferred fails.

 ### create_and_store_chunk_hash